-5.2.1 Coastal Reclamation and Construction Fill
+5.2.1 COASTAL RECLAMATION AND CONSTRUCTION FILL

 Operationally, coastal reclamation and construction fill would be possible.
-The process would be expensive and would involve a number of contractors to undertake the transition from vessel to bunded lagoons and drying and fixing of the material in the lagoons.
-The sediment is primarily sandy mud with low compressive strength properties, making it unsuitable for most types of construction.
-In the approach channel the material is slightly gravelly sand.
-In addition, the presence of some metals, PAHs and THC restricts its suitability for application on land.
+The sediment is primarily Gravelly Sand in the approach channel and Slightly Gravelly Muddy Sand and Sandy Mud within the port area.
+The fine sediments within the port area have low compressive strength properties, making it unsuitable for most types of construction.
+In addition, the presence of some metal and PAHs restricts its suitability for application on land.